austinhuang0131/mstdn-party-plus/docs/cheatsheet.md

 #### Who actually will see my public post?

-For each instance you can go through [this flowchart](https://axbom.com/mastodon-tips/#flowchart), but in summary: users on an instance will only see your post if the instance is aware of it, and the awareness generally requires someone being actively aware of you (usually by following).
+For each instance you can go through [this flowchart](https://axbom.com/mastodon-tips/#flowchart), but in summary: users on an instance will only see your post if the instance is aware of it, and the awareness generally requires someone being actively aware of you (usually by following or by fetching from a thread).
 This is why it is very important to interact with others.

 #### How can I get more people to see my post?